emdailey/spot/doc/manual/targetlist.rst

 selecting "Tagged+Selected" will show all of the targets which have been tagged or are selected, and selecting "Selected" will show only the target which is selected.

+The "Settings" button has the options "Merge Targets" and "List unreferenced targets".